sparkbox/standard/security/verified-commits.md

 Replace `keyid` with the value you copied from GPG Keychain.
 Git also needs to know that you want to sign all commits.
 That's one more terminal command:

     $ git config --global commit.gpgsign true

+### Setting Your Email Address

+Each Git commit includes your email address which Git stores in its configuration.
+For your commits to be verified that email address must match one of the email addresses included in your GPG key.
+This guide had you create your keys with your `@heysparkbox.com` address.
+To see if Git is configured to use that address, run this command in a terminal window:

+    $ git config --global user.email

+If this prints your `@heysparkbox.com` email address you do not have to do anything.
+If it prints anything else, you can set it like this:

+    $ git config --global user.email me@heysparkbox.com

+Replace `me` with your own name and you are set.

 ## macOS Keychain and Testing

 The final step is to setup a new Git repository to test that commit signing works as expected.
 In making your first commit you'll also save your passphrase to macOS Keychain so that you never need to enter the passphrase again.
 In a temporary folder, initialize a new Git repository: